 I am honored this week to celebrate my father.
 This year will not be an ordinary Father’s Day for our family, but one that will not soon be forgotten.

 On June 18, the now Prince Georges County Track and Field Olympic Stadium will be dedicated and renamed after my father.
-For generations to come, anyone going to a Redskins game will pass the adjacent Olympic stadium bearing the name of my dad.
+For generations to come, anyone going to a Washington Football Team game will pass the adjacent Olympic stadium bearing the name of my dad.

 What I realize is that no matter what it looked like, the Lord had a plan.
 He knew that this day was coming.
 He knew He would reward my father for his faithfulness.